Discover the Ten Key Principles to Build True Wealth (Surprise! It's about a lot more than just making money)

 These ten key principles will help keep you on track:

 - Build Wealth For A Deep Cause: Money alone is too shallow a goal to motivate you to overcome all the obstacles that stand between you and wealth.
-When you find a deeper goal like freedom, growth, creativity, or charity then you will have the internal motivation to persist and succeed.
+When you find a deeper goal like freedom, growth, creativity, or charity, then you'll have the internal motivation to persist and succeed.

 - Give More Value Than You Take: When you give value then your financial success becomes a measure of how much you have given to the world.
-It is a satisfying way to live.
+It's a satisfying way to live.

 - Live with 100% Integrity: Integrity is non-negotiable because no amount of money can replace a good night's sleep, a clear conscience, and a peaceful mind.